-- 29. All applicants must register in the British Academy Flexi-Grant® Grant Management System (GMS) to enable the processing and assessment of their application.
-All applications must be submitted in English. - 30.
-All applications will be subject to an eligibility check undertaken by appropriate British Academy staff before being put forward for assessment, and applications that are not completed correctly and on time will not be considered. - The deadline for submissions is on Wednesday 11 October 2017 (17.00 UK Time).
-Host institutions must approve applications by Thursday 12 October 2017 (17.00 UK Time).
-Final decisions will be confirmed no later than December 2017.
+- 30. All applicants must register in the British Academy Flexi-Grant® Grant Management System (GMS) to enable the processing and assessment of their application.
+All applications must be submitted in English. - 31.
+All applications will be subject to an eligibility check undertaken by appropriate British Academy staff before being put forward for assessment, and applications that are not completed correctly and on time will not be considered. - 32.
+The deadline for submissions is on Wednesday 3 October 2018 (17.00 UK Time).
+Host institutions must approve applications by Thursday 4 October 2018 (17.00 UK Time).